hantorres/spacecraft-anomaly-challenge/README.md

 # Spacecraft Anomaly Challenge
-Using an LSTM for anomaly detection in sensor measurements collected from a large spacecraft.
+Using a Temporal Convolutional Network for anomaly detection in sensor measurements collected from a large spacecraft.

-## LSTM Classifier - Python
+## Temporal Convolutional Network Anomaly Detector - Python
 ### Resource - Kaggle
 This project utilizes sensor spacecraft data measured by the European Space Agency (ESA).
 This dataset has been made publically available via Kaggle for an anomaly detection challenge.
 Visit [here](https://www.kaggle.com/competitions/esa-adb-challenge/overview) for data resource and more information.
 ### Method
 The data is first loaded into memory using Pandas.
 Target channels for tracking are also imported.
 Data preprocessing steps are conducted.
-A train-validation split is created (80:20 split) and the feature values are scaled using Scikit-Learn's MinMaxScaler.
+A train-validation split is created (80:20 split) and the feature values are scaled using Scikit-Learn's RobustScaler for proper scaling with anomalous data.
-A TensorFlow dataset bins the time-series data into sliding windows for model training.
+A PyTorch dataset bins the time-series data into sliding windows for model training.
 After binning, batch size is declared and the processed dataset is created.
 Next, I build the baseline model.
-This model features 2 LSTM layers and 2 fully connected layers for classification.
-When compiling the model, I use the Adam optimizer and a F-0.5 evaluation metric per the challenge.
+This model features 2 convolutional layers and 1 fully connected layer for classification.
+When configuring the model, I use the Adam optimizer and a binary cross-entropy with logits loss as the criterion.
+At this point I use the pos_weight argument to address class imbalance within the data.
+In the training loop, I use the F-0.5 evaluation metric to score the validation dataset.
 The metric takes the following form:

 $$F_{0.5} = \frac{(1+0.5^2)*Precision_{e_{corr}}*Recall_e}{0.5^2*Precision_{e_{corr}}+Recall_e}$$